"No Secrets" & More: 3 Kids Safety Tips You Need To Know

 Child sexual abuse is one of the most under-rated and pervasive crimes in this country.
 Conservative estimates say 1 in 5 girls, 1 in 15 boys, will be sexually abused by the time they are 18.
-I use the number 1 in 4 girls along with other facts here (insert link for the file infographic).
+I use the number 1 in 4 girls.
 My own belief is that the numbers are more like 1 in 3 girls, 1 in 7 boys especially if contact and non-contact abuse is included in a definition.
 Regardless of exact numbers, sexual abuse among children is common.

 The good news is that there are things that you as a parent can do to help keep your children safe.
 Here are three ideas:

 Introduce a "no secrets" agreement.
 We have told my daughter that there are no secrets in our house.
 There are surprises (what Santa might bring, for example) but there are no secrets.
 She knows from her time at her excellent preschool about the idea of excluding.
 I've built off of that.
 Secrets exclude people.
 So no one should ever ask her to keep a secret.
 We've made an agreement that she should tell my husband or I if anyone ever uses the word "secret" with her.

 Make a big deal about "no".
 She says "no" to my tickling and I instantly stop.
 When she is sticking her face uncomfortably close to my own, I tell her "no".
 If my "no" doesn't stop her actions immediately, I remove my body from her reach.
 Consent conversations must start early with kids.
 You can do this by teaching them they have the right to say "no" about anything with their bodies.
 This includes asking them to give someone a hug (or kiss) and modeling you saying "no," with your body.